 Full Time - This course is only available full time.

-9 Assessed Modules plus an individual project carried out in the department.
+8 Assessed Modules plus an individual project carried out in the department.
 All modules are compulsory except Formal Specification, Topics in Privacy & Security, Mobile Device Application Development and Evolutionary Computation.
 You will only be able to choose one of these modules.

 Software Engineering has become a crucial discipline in the functioning of the modern world.
 Information systems, communications, transport, manufacturing and services all require well-engineered and reliable software.
 The focus of our MSc in Software Engineering is automated and large-scale software engineering, which will equip you to deal with the types of systems widely found in industry.